fsi-open/doctrine-extensions/doc/uploadable.md

 Note that both `$fileKey` and `$file` properties **MUST** have defined getters and setters.

+There is also example with xml mapping - [/doc/uploadable/xml.md](/doc/uploadable/xml.md).

+## Uploadable options

+- **targetField** - Required.
+Attribute of entity, the file object will be loaded to.
+- **filesystem** - Filesystem name.
+If not set, default filesystem will be chosen.
+- **keymaker** - Strategy for creating file keys, null by default.
+Instance of `FSi\DoctrineExtensions\Uploadable\Keymaker\KeymakerInterface`
+- **keyLength** - Allowed key length, 255 by default.
+- **keyPattern** - Pattern of key.
+Depend on keymaker, can contain replaceable variables.

 ## Usage

 In every exeample below class `Acme\DemoBundle\Entity\User` is as defined above.